Second-year head coach advances his assistant Klein to the Associate Head Coach title.

 First-year head coach Keidane McAlpine and his staff bring in their first recruiting class.

-Klein comes to Troy after spending the past two seasons as an assistant at Washington State under McAlpine, where the program twice advanced to the NCAA Tournament.
+Klein previously spent two seasons as an assistant at Washington State under McAlpine, where the program twice advanced to the NCAA Tournament.

 In 2013, the Cougars tied the program records for victories with a 14-3-4 mark, as the team and players set or tied 27 school records.
 Under McAlpine and with the help of Klein, the Cougars finished the season ranked No. 7 in the nation with only 11 goals allowed.
 In 2012, the Cougars went 6-4-1 in Pac-12 play and finished up 12-6-2 overall.